Moving to Madrid: The most interesting neighborhoods to think about

 These two districts are young and fun with a Bohemian style.
-They are pretty affordable compared with other central districts with lots of vintages and cool stuff.
+They are pretty affordable compared to other central districts with lots of vintage designs and unique things.
 If you choose to live in this district, you might need to be more cautious, especially at night.

 6. Pozuelo de Alarcón

 One of the most luxurious districts in Madrid, with lots of chalets and mansions.
 If you want to live a life of real luxury, you should check the properties on sale in this district.
 Although it's further from the center of Madrid, you can easily access the city center by car.